Getting Started with Your Blog

 If you are new to blogging and want to save time searching for the complete bag of tricks you’ll need to become a successful blogger then this site is for you!
 It contains the information you need to get up to speed quickly and start your very own blog adventure!

 Oh, and sometimes I refer to myself as the DIYBlogGuy, but don’t worry it’s still me.
 It’s the trait of a Gemini, I have the power to be more than one person.
 Usually, it’s Mr Business and Mr FunGuy, but both are secretly just nice guys.
 Look me up on twitter @diyblogguy and say hello.

 1. a regularly updated website or web page, typically one run by an individual or small group, that is written in an informal or conversational style.

 1. add new material to or regularly update a blog.

 What is a Blog: The Definition (informal)

-A blog is a online place you can use to express yourself in which ever way you choose.
+A blog is an online place you can use to express yourself in whichever way you choose.
 It can be anything from a personal diary, a site displaying goods for sale or simply a landing page for your community event.
-It’s your space to show off your creativity and have your voice heard, of course you could do this via social media, but that space is busy and sometimes it’s hard to communicate your message effectively.
+It’s your space to show off your creativity and have your voice heard of course, you could do this via social media, but that space is busy and sometimes it’s hard to communicate your message effectively.
 Think of a blog as simply a destination for your audience.

 What Blogging is Not!